AvalonSemiconductors/tt2-AvalonSemi-5401/README.md

 | Destination Register | DR | 12 | Buffers the branch target for jump instructions |
 | Memory Address Buffer Register | MABR | 8 | Internal buffer of the Memory Address Register |
 | Destination Register Pointer | DRP | 3 | Pointer to one of the three words comprising the Destination Register |

+## Input ports

+The 5401 has two, general-purpose input ports, EF0 and EF1.
+They are memory mapped.
+If the MABR is set to FFh and any instruction fetching data from memory is executed, bits 0 and 1 of the data word will be overriden by the states of EF0 and EF1.
+Bit 0 will be 1 if EF0 is at a high logic level (0 otherwise), while bit 1 will be 1 if EF1 is at a high logic level (0 otherwise).
+Note that bits 2 and 3 are not overriden, and will contain data from memory.

 # Instruction set